WordPress/gutenberg/docs/blocks/block-controls-toolbars-and-inspector.md

 # Block Controls: Toolbars and Inspector

 To simplify block customization and ensure a consistent experience for users, there are a number of built-in UI patterns to help generate the editor preview.
-Like with the `RichText` component covered in the previous chapter, the `wp.blocks` global includes a few other common components to render editing interfaces.
+Like with the `RichText` component covered in the previous chapter, the `wp.editor` global includes a few other common components to render editing interfaces.
 In this chapter, we'll explore toolbars and the block inspector.

 ## Toolbar